patkle/selenium-cmd/README.md

 ```

 ## usage
 You can use the SeleniumCmd class wherever you want in your script.
 You can do so by importing SeleniumCmd from selenium_cmd.
 ```
 from selenium_cmd import SeleniumCmd

 SeleniumCmd(your_driver).cmdloop()
 ```
 If you do not provide your own driver, SeleniumCmd will instantiate one using `Chrome()` from `selenium.webdriver`.
 This will open a prompt where you can type your commands looking like this:
 ```
 selenium-cmd version 0.0.1
 >
 ```

+## commands
 ### get
 With get you can navigate to different websites.
 The following will navigate to http://example.com:
 ```
 >get http://example.com
 ```

 ### click
 The `click` command will click the first element found specified by an XPath.
 The following example will click the first link on http://example.com:
 ```
 >get http://example.com